telerik/winforms-docs/tools/controlspy/controlspy.md

 ---
 title: Overview
-page_title: ControlSpy | UI for WinForms Documentation
+page_title: ControlSpy | RadControlSpy
-description: The Control Spy is a tool to let you examine the detailed internal structure of any RadControl.
+description: The Control Spy is a tool to let you examine the detailed internal structure of any RadElement.
 slug: winforms/tools/controlspy
 tags: controlspy
 published: True